isomerpages/moe-navalbasesec/_about-us/Our Achievements.md

 ##### Academic Achievements

+* **Oct 2024:** Ng Jun Yang Adam Yusuf Muhamad was a Gold Finalist in the Queen's Commonwealth Essay Competition; *
+Harith Irfan and Joji Quah obtained Bronze Awards for the Game Making and Animation Competition organised by MOE Curriculum Planning and Development Division (CPDD)

+* **Oct 2023** NBSS was presented an award for Project Plant Whisperer, as part of the 2023 Empowering STEM Education Professionals Programme.

 * **March 2023:** An NBSS delegation took part in the National Youth Environmental Conference organised by Nan Hua High School.
 Lee Hui Xuan was awarded "Best Design" for the segment "Delegates in Action"
 * **February 2023:** The Queen's Commonwealth Essay Competition 2022